 School/Department: Office of Graduate Studies

-The Doctor of Philosophy (PhD) programme aims to develop practice-oriented thought-leaders for the industry/society.
+The Doctor of Philosophy (PhD) programme aims to develop practice-oriented thought leaders for the industry or society.
 It caters to those who wish to conduct applied research work that addresses issues and challenges pertinent to society, industry or professional practice.
 While students may choose to specialise in a specific discipline, researches that adopt an interdisciplinary approach are encouraged in view of the complexity of many contemporary issues and challenges.

 Some research areas that can be of interest include: